List of Billboard Hot 100 number-one singles of the 2020s: Number-one singles

-Across six separate holiday season runs (2019–2024), "All I Want for Christmas Is You" has accumulated 18 total weeks at number one.
-It is also the first song in the history of the Hot 100 to reach number one in at least three separate chart runs.
+Across seven separate holiday season runs (2019–2025), "All I Want for Christmas Is You" has accumulated 22 total weeks at number one.
+It is the first song in the history of the Hot 100 to reach number one in at least three separate chart runs.

 Statistics

 Artists by total number-one singles

 The following artists achieved three or more number-one singles during the 2020s.
 A number of artists had number-one singles on their own as well as part of a collaboration.
 An asterisk (*) denotes that an artist is currently at number one.